Employment Lawyer Towson, MD

 Step One: Check Yourself

 Discrimination situations in the workplace can be incredibly impactful and will certainly escalate a person’s emotions.
+The uncertainty of the situation can leave you feeling anxious and overwhelmed throughout the process.
 It’s important to check yourself around the situation and be sure that you have, in fact, experienced discrimination.
 For example, you can’t just accuse your employer of discrimination because you believe they do not like you.
 This is why consulting with a lawyer can be beneficial in determining the next steps.

 Step Two: Keep a Detailed Record